A-kly/School-Vault/PSYCH 258/Topic 1 - Introduction to Cognitive Psychology.md

 ## Cognitive Science

-- ----------------- field, which includes anthropology, linguistics, psychology, philosophy, computing science
+- ==interdisciplinary== field, which includes anthropology, linguistics, psychology, philosophy, computing science
-- based on tri-level hypothesis (Marr, 1982):
+- **based on tri-level hypothesis (Marr, 1982**):

-1. **------------- Theory**
+	1. **Computational Theory**

-What is the system doing?
+		- What is the system doing?

-e.g., multiplication is the product of two numbers; repeated addition: the sum of X groups of Y items
+			- e.g., multiplication is the product of two numbers; repeated addition: the sum of X groups of Y items

-2. **-------------- and ---------**
+	1. **Representation and Algorithm**\
+		- "structure and process"

-How is the problem symbolized?
+		- How is the problem symbolized?

-What steps are being used to solve the problem?
+		- What steps are being used to solve the problem?

-e.g., 9+9+9+9+9, or 5+5+5+5+5+5+5+5+5, or digital bit shifting, or Karatsuba algorithm, or...
+			- e.g., 9+9+9+9+9, or 5+5+5+5+5+5+5+5+5, or digital bit shifting, or Karatsuba algorithm, or...
 	3. **Hardware --------------**

-What physical components carry out these operations?
+		- What physical components carry out these operations?

-e.g., fingers, or brain, or abacus, or calculator, or computer, or...
+		- e.g., fingers, or brain, or abacus, or calculator, or computer, or...

-(Almost exclusively, cognitive psychology focuses on the ------ level.)
+		- (Almost exclusively, cognitive psychology focuses on the ------ level.)

-Application: consider a person playing ----- against a computer
+		- Application: consider a person playing ----- against a computer

-How are they the same?
+		- How are they the same?
 How are they different?

 ## Artificial Intelligence (AI)